SciTools/iris/docs/src/whatsnew/latest.rst

    benchmarking of pull requests.
 Results are now posted as a new comment.
    (feature branch: :pull:`5430`)

+#. `@trexfeathers`_ changed pull request benchmarking to compare: GitHub's
+   simulated merge-commit (which it uses for all PR CI by default) versus the merge target (e.g. `main`).
+This should provide the most 'atomic' account of how the pull request changes affect performance. (feature branch:
+   :pull:`5431`)

 .. comment
     Whatsnew author names (@github name) in alphabetical order.
 Note that,